the-events-calendar/actions/readme.md

-# The Events Calendar: Automations
+# The Events Calendar: GitHub Actions

 This repository contains the code for the Automations using GitHub Actions used by the The Events Calendar team.